Bhutan charms, but "Shangri-La" is no paradise

 Bhutan has proudly marketed itself as the “The Land of True Happiness” since its fourth king famously adopted a mantra in 1979 that a happiness index, rather than orthodox economic indicators, was a better way to measure national progress.
 It was not until recent years that Bhutan actually came up with a way to measure this.

 But Bhutan is a country in transition.
-The younger generation is abandoning traditional dress in favour of jeans, T-shirts and tattoos, and most young Bhutanese are on Facebook.
+The younger generation is abandoning traditional dress in favor of jeans, T-shirts and tattoos, and most young Bhutanese are on Facebook.

 It is a major shift for a nation that only allowed television and Internet access in 1999, and still bans the sale of tobacco.